Prince of Persia 3D: Reception

 The Dreamcast version received "mixed" reviews according to the review aggregation website Metacritic.
 In retrospective opinions from Mechner and game journalists, Prince of Persia 3D is considered one of the weakest titles in the series and a key reason for a growing lack of interest from the gaming community.

 IGN praised the PC version's unique score, fluid animations and well made graphics, and the jumping mechanics.
 GameSpot criticised the same version's rough character models, difficult camera effects, and unresponsive controls, but praised the action.
-John Lee of NextGen said that the same PC version was "not without its quirks and annoyances, but damn if it ain't fun."
-Peter Olafson of GamePro said that the same PC version "isn't king of third-person action/adventures.
-But with some repairs, it could be next in the line of succession."
-Later, however, Dr. Zombie called the Dreamcast version "solid fun for Dreamcast, providing a good mix of action with challenging puzzle solving, but doesn't go far beyond other adventure games such as Tomb Raider Revelations.
-Rent before buying."
+John Lee of NextGen gave a positive review to the PC version of the game, but noted the controls as "sluggish" and the occasional problems with the camera.
+Peter Olafson of GamePro was generally positive to the PC version of the game, but was critical to the controls and camera.
+Later, however, Dr. Zombie called the Dreamcast version a "solid fun for Dreamcast, providing a good mix of action with challenging puzzle solving", but deemed it inferior compared to other adventure games such as Tomb Raider: The Last Revelation.

 Legacy

 Following the poor performance of Prince of Persia 3D, Mechner distanced himself from the video game industry, feeling burned out and disconnected from the series.
 In 2001, Mattel sold off The Learning Company's entertainment division, which included rights to the Prince of Persia series catalogue, to Ubisoft.
 At that time, Mechner retained the IP rights, and Ubisoft contacted him about rebooting the series.
 While Mechner was reluctant, Ubisoft won him over and he decided to start over with both the series and its lead character.
-That reboot, Prince of Persia: The Sands of Time, released in 2003 to commercial success and positive reviews.
+That reboot, Prince of Persia: The Sands of Time, was released in 2003 to commercial success and positive reviews.
 The game saw multiple sequels, and is cited as the reason players and critics returned to the Prince of Persia series following Prince of Persia 3D.